How to avoid contamination and waste in injection-molding shops?

 Care of re-work

 A very common cause of contamination in the moulding shop is the compressed air system.
-It may，of course, contain moisture which is itself a hazard It is more than likely, however, that the main use of the compressed air line will be for cleaning out feed hoppers and the feed throat of the machine.
-Of course，the plastic or dust and dirt must go somewhere and once air borne, it may land anywhere.
-The most damaging place is in the feed hopper of an adjacent machine.
-This use of compressed air is not to be recommended.
-It is much better to use a vacuum cleaner，either one of the powerful industrial models or even the small hand machines used in the home and produced by several of the domestic appliance manufacturers.
+It may，of course, contain moisture which is itself a hazard.
+However, it is more than likely that the main use of the compressed air line will be for cleaning out feed hoppers and the feed throat of the machine.

-Moisture in compressed air can also contaminate mouldings if it is used for air ejection- The moisture can settle in the mould to produce splash marking, but there are often traces of oil in the air which can make mouldings quite dirty.
-It is wise to make sure that the compressed air is clean and dry when used in this way by the use of a sump and filter.
+Moisture in compressed air can also contaminate mouldings if used for air ejection- The moisture can settle in the mould to produce splash marking, but there are often traces of oil in the air that can make mouldings quite dirty.
+It is wise to make sure that the compressed air is clean and dry when used in this way by using a sump and filter.

 Getting rid of contamination

 A great deal of needless waste often occurs in getting rid of contamination.
 It is pointless to continue moulding if the components produced will not pass inspection.
 The contamination may be in the feed hopper or in the bag of material used to charge it，and the first action is to discard this material.